Friends, family, and members of Crescamus Lodge gathered in Croydon for their annual White Table to celebrate Christmas on 9th December.

 There were further conversions and improvements in 1983.
 Two years later Age Concern became tenants of the central hall, which they named the Joyce Grant Centre.
 They left in 1998.
 The hall remained empty until CNCA took up residence in 2001.

 In 1980 a new RMBI home, James Terry Court opened in Croydon continuing to show the caring nature of Freemasonry in Croydon.
+Following a £10 Million refurbishment, the home was reopened in 2013 by the Duke of Kent.

 Croydon and District Masonic Hall

 Saint George’s Presbyterian Church, Croydon, began as a temporary iron church situated on Oakfield Road.
 By 1865 a permanent church had been constructed.
 However, membership numbers dropped and the church closed by 1940.
-During the second world war it became a store for Oxo, but after the war damaged in air raids the building fell out of use.
+During the Second World War, it became a store for Oxo, but after the war-damaged, in air raids, the building fell out of use.

 Freemasonry in Croydon was without a permanent home.
 Lodges made use of function rooms in pubs, hotels and restaurants to hold their meetings and for dining afterwards.
 In 1947, the building was put up for sale, Freemasons in Croydon quickly raised the deposit and transforming the derelict building into Croydon and District Masonic Halls with Temples, dining and committee rooms.